 No, non-usage is not a valid reason for a refund.

-All new members are encouraged to participate in a free, 30-minute equipment orientation led by our personal trainers.
+The Fitness Center is staffed with Fitness Attendants who are available to answer questions.
+On many pieces of resistance equipment, there is a QR code that will link to a video on proper usage.
 We also encourage members to purchase personal training in order to develop a personalized fitness program to see the best results.

 Yes, all personal trainers are nationally certified.